chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 The intent is to define a class of Words whose elements belong to it if and only if their Inverse exists in the Language.
 As a first step towards this definition, String Inversion was introduced and formalized.
 In the next section, String Inversion will provide a subdomain in the domain of discourse over which to quantify the conditions that are to be imposed on the class of *Invertible Words*, i.e. the class of Words whose Inverses are also Words.

-Before defining the class of Invertible Words in the next section, this section is concluded with a theorem that strengthens the definition of String Inversion.
-This theorem will be used extensively in the subsequent sections.
+Before defining the class of Invertible Words in the next section, this section is concluded with theorems that strengthen the definition of String Inversion.
+These theorems will be used extensively in the subsequent sections.

-**Theorem 1.2.4** *inv(inv(s)) = s*
+**Theorem 1.2.4** ∀ s ∈ S: inv(inv(s)) = s

 Let *s* be a String with length *l(s)* and Characters *𝔞*:sub:`i`.